-Text.Translations: #override \
+Text.Translations: #override \\

-<FocusIn>: display-caret(on) \n\ <FocusOut>: display-caret(off)
+<FocusIn>: display-caret(on) \\n\\ <FocusOut>: display-caret(off)

-focus-in() focus-out()
+focus-in()

-These actions do not currently do anything.
+focus-out() These actions do not currently do anything.

-search(direction,[string])

-This action activates the search popup.
+search(direction,[string]) This action activates the search popup.
 The direction must be specified as either forward or backward.
 The string is optional and is used as an initial value for the Search for: string.
 For further explanation of the search widget see the section on Text Searches.

-multiply(value)

-The multiply action allows the user to multiply the effects of many of the text actions.
+multiply(value) The multiply action allows the user to multiply the effects of many of the text actions.
 Thus the following action sequence multiply(10) delete-next-word() will delete 10 words.
 It does not matter whether these actions take place in one event or many events.
-Using the default translations the key sequence Control-u, Control-d will delete 4 characters.
-Multiply actions can be chained, thus multiply(5) multiply(5) is the same as multiply(25).
+Using the default translations the key sequence $\GCONTOl-U$, $\GCONTOl-U$ will delete 4 characters.
+Multiply actions can be chained, thus $\GCONTOl-U$ is the same as $\GCONTOL-U$.
 If the string reset is passed to the multiply action the effects of all previous multiplies are removed and a beep is sent to the display.

-form-paragraph()

-This action removes all the Carriage Returns from the current paragraph and reinserts them so that each line is as long as possible, while still fitting on the current screen.
+form-paragraph() This action removes all the Carriage Returns from the current paragraph and reinserts them so that each line is as long as possible, while still fitting on the current screen.
 Lines are broken at word boundaries if at all possible.
 This action currently works only on Text widgets that use ASCII text.

-This action will swap the position of the character to the left of transpose-characters()

-the insert point with the character to the right of the insert point.
+transpose-characters() This action will swap the position of the character to the left of the insert point with the character to the right of the insert point.
 The insert point will then be advanced one character.

 no-op([action]) The no-op action makes no change to the text widget, and is mainly used to override translations.
 This action takes one optional argument.
-If this argument is RingBell then a beep is sent to the display.

-XawWMProtocols([wm_protocol_name])

-This action is written specifically for the file insertion and the search and replace dialog boxes.
+If this argument is tion and the search and replace dialog boxes.
 This action is attached to those shells by the Text widget, in order to handle ClientMessage events with the WM_PROTOCOLS atom in the detail field.
 This action supports WM_DELETE_WINDOW on the Text widget popups, and may support other window manager protocols if necessary in the future.
 The popup will be dismissed if the window manager sends a WM_DELETE_WINDOW request and there are no parameters in the action call, which is the default.

+RingBell then a beep is sent to the display.

+XawWMProtocols([wm_protocolhisance]) is written specifically for the file inserreconnect-im()

-The popup will also be dismissed if the parameters include the string "wm_delete_window," and the event is a ClientMessage event requesting dismissal or is not a ClientMessage event.
-This action is not sensitive to the case of the strings passed as paramereconnect-im() When the international resource is true, input is usually passed to an input method, a separate process, for composing.
+The popup will also be dismissed if the parameters include the string ''wm_delete_window,' and the event is a ClientMessage event requesting dismissal or is not a ClientMessage event.
+This action is not sensitive to the case of the strings passed as parameters.

+When the international resource is true, input is usually passed to an input method, a separate process, for composing.
 Sometimes the connection to this process gets severed; this action will attempt to reconnect it.
 Causes for severage include network trouble, and the user explicitly killing one input method and starting a new one.
 This action may also establish first connection when the application is started before the input method.

-5.2.7.
 Text Selections for Application Programmers

 The default behavior of the text selection array is described in the section called Text Selections for Users.
 To modify the selections a programmer must construct a XawTextSelectType array (called the selection array), containing the selections desired, and pass this as the new value for the selectionTypes resource.
-The selection array may also be modified using the XawTextSetSetlectionArray function.
+The selection array may also be modified using the XawTextSetSelectionArray function.
 All selection arrays must end with the value XawselectNull.
 The selectionTypes resource has no converter registered and cannot be modified through the resource manager.